austinrobertcraig/austinrobertcraig.github.io/_pages/about.md

 Welcome!
 I am a PhD student in Economics at the University of Washington.
 My research interests are in the fields of applied microeconomics, development, education, and environmental economics.

-My current research studies the effect of noise insulation projects on student test scores and migration.

 Before joining UW, I completed my undergraduate studies in Economics and Computer Science at Davidson College.